bradmcdowell/powershell-profile/README.md

 ```
 ## 🛠️ Fix the Missing Font

-After running the script, you'll find a downloaded `cove.zip` file in the folder you executed the script from.
-Follow these steps to install the required nerd fonts:
+After running the script, you'll need to set the font to a nerd font in Windows Terminal

-1. Extract the `cove.zip` file.
-2. Locate and install the nerd fonts.

-Now, enjoy your enhanced and stylish PowerShell experience! 🚀